E. 29th AVENUE TOWN CENTER

 29th Avenue Nail Salon

-It has been eight years since SueMi Han opened her business, 29th Avenue Nail Salon, in Stapleton’s Town Square.
+It has been eight years since SueMi Han opened her business, 29th Avenue Nail Salon, in E 29th Avenue Town Center.
 And her decision to open her salon in this vibrant location has paid off.

 “We chose this location because we wanted to grow with this community,” Han says.
 “And as this area has grown, so have we.”